×

 When we asked expats what advice they would give a foreigner before buying a property in France, they said...

 "Yes, foreigners are allowed to own property in France.
 Non-residents of France are allowed to purchase property in the same way as French citizens, however, there are some restrictions.
 For example, non-residents are not allowed to purchase agricultural land or property in certain protected areas.
 Additionally, non-residents may be subject to additional taxes and fees.
-It is important to research the laws and regulations in the specific region of France before purchasing property," said one in France.
+It is important to research the laws and regulations in the specific region of France before purchasing property," explained one foreigner living in France.

 What appliances are typically included in a rental?